he tūranga mahi

 How to apply

-To apply please submit your CV through https://www.seek.co.nz/job/84176679.
-Please note only shortlisted applicants will be contacted.
-For more information, and a copy of the job description please email crystal.dickson@teohukaimoana.nz.
+To apply or for more information and a copy of the job description please email crystal.dickson@teohukaimoana.nz.

 Te Kāhui o Te Ohu Kai Moana